-Professor Barlow is the founding senior editor of positions: asia critique, an international, multiple prize winning journal which she continues to edit.
-She served as Inaugural Director of Rice's Chao Center for Asian Studies, 2008-2013.
-Barlow has held Visiting Professorships or appointments to Institutes of Advanced Study at China's Jiaotong University, Tsinghua University, Nanjing University; Japan's Hitotsubashi and Ochanomizu Universities; and Italy's University of Bologna over the last years.
-Professor Barlow has founded or co-founded nine collaborative research projects, including the Rockefeller Foundation Grant in the Humanities for the Project for Critical Asian Studies and the Luce Foundation's Ephemera Project.
-Her most recently published articles include "Sexual Difference in Foundational Chinese Marxist Sociology: Qu Qiuba and Li Da on Female Centered Evolution), in Remapping, Vol.4., (Beijing, 2016, in Chinese), “History’s Coffin Can Never Be Closed: On Qu Qiubai and Translation,” special issue of Boundary 2 (42:3, 2016) “What is the Problem?
-Digital Studies and Professional Historians, in Digital Humanities: Between Past, Present, and Future, (Taipei: Research Center for Digital Humanities, DADH, National Taiwan University, Taiwan, 2017), and “Commercial Advertising Art in Late 19th and early 20th Century ‘China,’” in Martin Powers and Katherine Tsiang, eds, Blackwell Companion to Chinese Art, (Wiley-Blackwell, 2015).
+Professor Barlow is the founding senior editor of positions: asia critique, an international, four time prize winning journal which she continues to edit.
+Barlow has held Visiting Professorships at the Institute of Advanced Study at Shanghai’s Jiaotong University, Beijing’s Tsinghua University, Nanjing University’s Institute for Advanced Studies; Japan's Hitotsubashi and Ochanomizu Universities; and the University of Bologna, Italy over the last years.
+Professor Barlow has founded or co-founded nine collaborative research projects, including the Rockefeller Foundation Grant in the Humanities, “Project for Critical Asian Studies” and the Luce Foundation's “Ephemera Project.”
+Her most recently published articles include "Sexual Difference in Foundational Chinese Marxist Sociology: Qu Qiuba and Li Da on Female Centered Evolution), in Remapping, Vol.4, (Beijing, 2016, in Chinese), “History’s Coffin Can Never Be Closed: On Qu Qiubai and Translation,” special issue of Boundary 2 (42:3, 2016) “What is the Problem?
+Digital Studies and Professional Historians,” in Digital Humanities: Between Past, Present, and Future, (Taipei: Research Center for Digital Humanities, DADH, National Taiwan University, Taiwan, 2017), and “Commercial Advertising Art in Late 19th and early 20th Century ‘China,’” in Martin Powers and Katherine Tsiang, eds, Blackwell Companion to Chinese Art, (Wiley-Blackwell, 2015).
 Tani Barlow is co-founder of the Chinese Commercial Advertising Archive with Professor Chen Jing of Nanjing University.

 “History’s Coffin Can Never Be Closed: On Qu Qiubai and Translation,” special issue of Boundary 2 42:3, 2016